 Overview of Jetpack

 Jetpack is a free plugin for WordPress.
-It was developed by Automattic – the parent company of WordPress.
-Initially, it was used for WordPress.com system of Automatic, but later, another version was released to serve all people.
+It was developed by Automattic - the parent company of WordPress.
+Initially, it was used for the WordPress.com system of Automatic, but later, another version was released to serve all people.

 Jetpack is a package full of features for a WordPress website such as writing by MarkDown, optimizing images, changing comments form, supporting subscription newsletter, etc. In this article, I’m going to introduce about CDN of Jetpack only.
 If you need more reference about Jetpack, please read this one.